 We design, co-ordinate and promote an annual Open Art Studios Event to showcase the increasingly diverse and vibrant visual arts throughout the Margaret River Region.
 This event has become the biggest of its kind in Australia.

-Our fifth Open Studio event will be held over 16 days from April 28th – May 13th 2018.
+Our sixth Open Studio event will be held over 16 days from 27 April – 12 May 2019.

 Chair of the Board